Philosophy and religion of the Tlingit: Shamanism

 The shaman is called ixht.
-He was the healer, and the one who foretold the future.
-He was called upon to heal the sick, and drive out those who practiced witchcraft.
+He was called upon to heal the sick, to drive out those who practiced witchcraft, and to use the power of their spirits against enemies in wartime.

 It is a misnomer to call him "witch doctor" as the practices of the ixht and the "witch" are completely different.
 To call one a medicine man is not correct either as "medicine master" is naak'w s'aati, which is the Tlingit term for a witch.

 The name of the ixht and his songs and stories of his visions are the property of the clan he belongs to.
 He would seek spirit helpers from various animals and after fasting for four days when the animal would 'stand up in front of him' before entering him he would obtain the spirit.
 The tongue of the animal would be cut out and added to his collection of spirit helpers.
 This is why he was referred to by some as "the spirit man".

 Future shamans would be chosen before their birth by the elders of a Tlingit community.
 The elders knew about people and what they would be before they were born.
 The boy training to become a shaman would be told how to approach the grave and how to handle the objects.
 Touching shaman objects was strictly forbidden except to a shaman and his helpers.
 In fact, the elders had a word solely for the instance when a child tried to touch or play with a shaman's objects.
 The word carried a heavy tone and that was all that needed to be said.

 All shamans are gone from the Tlingit today and their practices will likely never be revived, although shaman spirit songs are still done in their ceremonies, and their stories re-told at those times.

 Kushtakas

-The Kushtaka (kû'cta-qa) are the dreaded and feared Land Otter People, human from the waist up, and otter-like below.
-Land otters are excellent fishers.
-Those who are drowned often marry (and become) land otters, and land otters can assist in drownings.
-Land otters are sinister and potentially harmful.
-When properly controlled; however, the land otter can be of great help to fishermen who penetrate the sacred realm beyond social boundaries.
+The Kushtaka (kû'cta-qa) are the feared Land Otter People, human from the waist up, and otter-like below.
+Land otters are good fishers.
+Those who are drowned are said to often marry (and become) land otters, and it is said land otters can assist in drownings.
+Land otters are potentially harmful.
+When properly controlled; however, the land otter can help fishermen who penetrate the sacred realm beyond social boundaries.
 Those drowned and married to land otters (and their land otter children) can return to their human relations and assist them, usually by helping them catch abundant supplies of seafood.
 The land otters can only eat raw food, for if they eat cooked fish they will die; and as supernatural beings, after being out on the water they must regain land and find shelter before the raven calls or they will die.

 Those that drown and are saved by the Kushtaka are known as Kushtakakhaa.
 They live with the Kushtaka, but because they were once human, they travel back to their old communities now and again.
 Except now, as Kushtakakhaa, they have the power to sway people's minds and shape shift.